openfaas/faas-cli/README.md

 * If you are using a stack file add the `skip_build: true` attribute
 * Use one of the [samples as a basis](https://github.com/openfaas/faas/tree/master/sample-functions)

+Read the blog post/tutorial: [Turn Any CLI into a Function with OpenFaaS](https://blog.alexellis.io/cli-functions-with-openfaas/)

 ### Use a YAML stack file

 A YAML stack file groups functions together and also saves on typing.